tomazb/imageset-generator/DETAILED-TODO.md

 - Standardize configuration usage: replace hardcoded paths and constants with values from `src/config/settings.py` (`config`).
 - Verify every new package directory contains an `__init__.py` for proper package discovery.
 - Scope pytest discovery to `src/tests` to avoid picking up legacy tests during the transition.
+- Favor absolute imports from the `src.` namespace once files move; reserve relative imports for intra-package helpers.
+- Establish and run a lightweight guard-test suite before and after each relocation to catch regressions early.

+---

+## Phase 0: Guard Baseline (Pre-Week 1)

+### 0.1 Establish Guard Test Suite

+- [ ] Add a lightweight pytest module (e.g., `tests/guard/test_generator_smoke.py`) that exercises the current `ImageSetGenerator` happy path and captures expected YAML excerpts.
+- [ ] Add an API smoke test that boots the Flask app with its current layout and verifies `/api/generate/preview` responds `200` with expected keys.
+- [ ] Document the guard suite in `README.md` (or this plan) and ensure it runs via `pytest tests/guard -q`.

+### 0.2 Run Guard Suite on Every Structural Change

+- [ ] Execute the guard tests before any file moves to capture the current baseline.
+- [ ] Re-run the suite after each module relocation or import adjustment; treat failures as blockers before progressing.
+- [ ] Record run results in commit messages or a short log to demonstrate coverage during the migration.

 ---